nvanheyst/roast_bot/README.md

 4. Add pyzed, opencv to zed-env
 5. Install openai python library.
 You could add this to the zed-env, but a small change to the start up script would be required
 6. Install node-js if not already installed
+7. Add Open API key to the roast node
-7. If the roast_bot_v3 node is in the home directory you should be able to run the start script with the instruction above.
+8. If the roast_bot_v3 node is in the home directory you should be able to run the start script with the instruction above.